RareSkills/learn-solidity/content/32-structs.md

 **How to use Structs**

-Simple right?
+Simple, right?
 Here’s the demonstration.

 ```solidity